-I cut my easy heart envelope card on a piece of double-sided cardstock, which I think makes this super simple design look even cooler!
+I cut my easy heart envelope card from a piece of double-sided cardstock which I think makes this super simple design look even cooler!
 I used the "Medium Cardstock" setting on my Cricut for it.

 Load your mat into your Cricut, insert the fine-point blade and your scoring tool or scoring stylus into your Cricut machine, and press the flashing button to begin your cut.

 When the cut is done, be sure to flip the mat over and peel the cut cardstock away from your mat to keep it from curling.